Winery

 Chardonnay | Saint-Aubin, Burgundy

 La Princée is a blend of 10 small village parcels from across just under three hectares.
 One-third of these vines are now over 60 years old, and the remainder were planted in 1985 and 2000.
 All the parcels are in the cooler, east-facing Saint-Aubin combe (valley), on chalky/mineral soils.
 It is therefore no surprise that this is a racy white Burgundy with great energy and a limestone-rich personality.
-This will offer more pleasure than many wines at twice the price.
-“Aromas of pear, fre
+“Aromas of pear, freshly baked bread, lemon oil and bread dough introduce Lamy's 2

 Chardonnay | Saint-Aubin, Burgundy

 La Princée is a blend of 10 small village parcels from across just under three hectares.
 One-third of these vines are now over 60 years old, and the remainder were planted in 1985 and 2000.
 All the parcels are in the cooler, east-facing Saint-Aubin combe (valley), on chalky/mineral soils.
 It is therefore no surprise that this is a racy white Burgundy with great energy and a limestone-rich personality.
-This will offer more pleasure than many wines at twice the price.
-“The 2020 Saint-Aubi
+“Aromas of white flowers, lemon oil and toasted nuts introduce the 2021 Saint-Aubin L

 This has long been one of Olivier Lamy’s finest reds, year in, year out.
 It comes from just under a hectare of vines on the lower slope of Derrière chez Edouard where the soils have more clay.
 The vines here are more than 50 years old and gift very small, ripe and intensely flavoured bunches that produce a deep and layered wine with pure, dark cherry fruit and plenty of spice.
 Again, Lamy worked with roughly 50% whole bunches and did not sulphur the wines at all until bottling.
 Another barg